 We assess applications for housing against the eligibility criteria for public housing and community housing.
-This helps us provide housing to people with the highest needs who can’t access safe and stable housing through other options.
+This helps us provide housing to people with the highest needs who can’t access safe and stable housing.

 We look at whether you meet the eligibility criteria of Australian citizenship and residency, and Queensland residency.
 Each person who will sign the tenancy agreement must meet this test.

 We assess the assets you and your household have against the assets limit for your household size.
 If someone on the application owns or part-owns property, we will assess this using the evidence you gave us.
 We may contact you about why you can’t use this property as your home or dispose of these assets and use the funds to access housing.